Hydra (comics): Publication history

 Hydra first appeared in Strange Tales #135 (August 1965).
 In its original continuity, it was headed by nondescript businessman Arnold Brown, who was killed when S.H.I.E.L.D. apparently crushed the organization.
 Hydra soon returned, however, headed by Baron Wolfgang von Strucker, with the support of the Nazi Red Skull; Hydra's changing origin is one of Marvel's earliest retcons.
-After its initial defeat, several of its branches, such as its scientific branch A.I.M.
+After its initial defeat, some of its branches, such as its scientific branch A.I.M.
 (Advanced Idea Mechanics) and the Secret Empire, became independent.

-Crypt of Shadows #5, published in 1973, reprinted a story from Menace #10 (1954), but with a change to a line of dialogue that erroneously implied that Hydra is premier mentioned is in a 1954 issue.
+Crypt of Shadows #5, published in 1973, reprinted a story from Menace #10 (1954), but with a change to a line of dialogue that erroneously implied that Hydra premiered in a 1954 issue.
 In the reprint, an agent of an unspecified enemy government is changed to identify himself as working for Hydra when he paid off a scientist named Dr. Nostrum for information about a cobalt bomb that turned people into monsters.
-Dr. Nostrum shot all the other scientists on his team after they were turned into monsters, then shot himself after his son put an image from a monster magazine on his mirror.
+Nostrum shot all the other scientists on his team after they were turned into monsters, then shot himself after his son put an image from a monster magazine on his mirror.

-Organization
+Fictional organization history

-"Hail, Hydra!
+Hail, Hydra!
 Immortal Hydra!
 We shall never be destroyed!
 Cut off a limb and two more shall take its place!
 We serve none but the Master—as the world shall soon serve us!
-Hail Hydra!"
+Hail Hydra!